 There are already hundreds of articles about how to brand yourself properly.
 There are tutorials on how to create a powerful logo, write a killer “About Us” page, or delight your customers with extra perks from your company.
 Maybe you’ve read the articles or spent the money on webinars and books.

-Let me guess.
-You are here because, despite libraries of data and tips, brand strategy still feels like a stab in the dark.
-Like something you want to finish already, so that you can move on to the money-making.
+Because, despite libraries of data and tips, brand strategy still often feels like a stab in the dark.
+A chore that you want to finish already, so that you can move on to the money-making.

-That is the opposite of how I see the branding process.
-Rather than another obstacle to overcome before reaching the land of milk and honey, where profit flows freely, I see it as an intentional, transformative process that is genuinely fulfilling.
-And I mean that.
+You must adopt the opposite perspective.
+Rather than another obstacle to overcome before reaching the land of milk and honey– where profit flows freely– try to see it as an intentional, transformative process that is genuinely fulfilling.

 What do you want?